blackhat955/E-commerce-Clothes/README.md

-# E-Commerce Website for shoping Cloths and Daily Utility
+# E-Commerce Website for shoping Clothes and Daily Utility